 You must therefore make sure that your offer includes several delivery options, such as BOPIS (Buy Online, Pick-up In-Store), which can simply be called pickup, and optimize your delivery times.

 In the field of e-commerce, delivery becomes a key factor in transforming prospects into real customers.
-The first study the price of the different delivery methods, but their second criterion remains speed.
+The first study is the price of the different delivery methods, but their second criterion remains speed.

 A fast shipping strategy can boost your sales, maximize customer loyalty, and reduce the number of complaints received by customer service.

 The first important thing is to find a balance between the service and its cost.
 Of course, express deliveries are more expensive than standard deliveries.
-Therefore, they should be offered for products with a high profit margin.
+Therefore, they should be offered for products with a high-profit margin.

 Also be careful to keep your promise in terms of delivery time, because if the commitments are not kept, the customer will tend to leave a negative opinion on your store.

 During the past year, a new phenomenon has been observed, both in France, but also on the whole world market, triggered by the consequences of the Covid-19 epidemic: a number of local businesses have joined together on marketplaces in order to continue selling their production.
 And this marketplace boom noted in 2020 (more than 50% of business volume) should continue this year.

 And then the French are won over by this development, since nearly 70% of them consider that their small local shops should always offer an alternative to e-commerce sites, by being present on digital sales channels.

 We noticed businesses here have much interest in Ecommerce Web design Dubai